St Joseph's College, Hong Kong: Class structure and curriculum

 In junior secondary, the school offers languages, arts, humanities, business, technology subjects, as well as religious education and physical education.

 In secondary four to six, students can choose three elective subjects from 12 offered, besides the four core subjects.
 In secondary four, students are required to have aesthetic education as well as religious education in secondary four to five.

 As an English medium of instruction school, it adopts English as the teaching medium in most subjects except Chinese, Chinese history and putonghua.
 Events and activities such as the open day and the Green and White concert are also held in English.

 Extra-curricular activities such as music ensembles and uniform groups are mostly held during lunchtime, after school or on Saturdays.

 Extra-curricular activities

 Sports

-In 1877, two years after its establishment, the College held the first local inter-school sports competition with St. Paul's College, and in 1880 it established one of the first modern football teams in China.
+In 1877, two years after its establishment, the College held the first local inter-school sports competition with St. Paul's College, and in 1880 it established one of the first modern football teams in the region.

 The first local inter-school athletic meet with Queen's College and Diocesan Boys' School was held in 1899, and in 1903 the first local inter-school football league was formed with the two schools.